-Do districts receive any funding when home education students participate in extracurricular activities?
-No, unless the home education student enrolls in a class required to participate in the extracurricular activity.
+Can districts receive funding when home education students participate in interscholastic extracurricular activities?
+No, unless the home education student enrolls in a class required to participate in the interscholastic extracurricular activity.
 The district may report that student for FTE purposes.
 Additionally, home education students may be required to pay any of the fees or costs that are required of all participating students.

 Step #1: Visit your local Student Assignment with the following documents, if they do not already have them on file: